-Punjabi Kadhi Chawal is a yogurt-based curry with rice that is an all-time favorite, comfort food in many Indian homes.
-It’s a traditional dish from the northern region of India, in which a yogurt and chickpeas-flour based curry, called Kadhi or Karhi, and chickpeas-flour fritters, called Pakoras, is served over aromatic basmati rice (Chawal)!
+Punjabi Kadhi Rice is a yogurt-based curry served with rice.
+It is all-time favorite comfort food in many Indian homes.
+It’s a traditional dish from the northern region of India, in which a yogurt and chickpea-flour based curry, called Kadhi, with chickpeas-flour fritters, called Pakoras, is served over aromatic basmati rice.

 No-Fry Kadhi Pakora Recipe (Fritters)

 Even though the recipe for Kadhi is fairly generic, everyone has their own spin on it.
 My grandmother always cooked the kadhi and pakoras in mustard oil.
 My mom substitutes mustard oil with ghee, and also adds chopped onions to her pakoras, and sliced onions in the kadhi.

 I customized it further and started adding chopped spinach to my pakoras in addition to the shallots/onions.
 I also started pan-frying the pakoras versus deep-frying them.
 This is my quick and healthy twist on this family favorite.
 Here’s the detailed recipe for No-Fry Pakoras (Fritters).

 In the video above, I have made this vegetarian recipe in my electric pressure cooker, Instant Pot using the “Pot-in-Pot” method, but this Indian recipe can be made on the stove-top too.
 Here’s how: